-- 1. Disconnect the USB cable from your board. - Put the 9V battery into the battery case (takes some fiddling). - Plug the barrel plug from the battery case into the round socket on the Arduino.
+- 1. Disconnect the USB cable from your board. - 2.
+Put the 9V battery into the battery case (takes some fiddling) or connect it to the 9V battery clip. - Plug the barrel plug from the battery case into the round socket on the Arduino.
 Turn on the switch on the battery case if it has one. - Your sketch starts running as soon as the board is powered up, and the LED blinks, until you turn off power - no computer needed!
 That's a great way to build small, autonomous systems around an Arduino.